 Comprised of voices and instruments, the ensemble performs music from the Medieval, Renaissance and Baroque eras.
 Period instruments are provided.
 Membership is open to all by informal audition.

 The WMU Collegium Musicum, a 30-member early music ensemble.
 The ensemble recently celebrated its 50th anniversary, featuring special guest performers and inaugurating the School of Music’s new Dowd harpsichord.
 The gala event showcased choral and instrumental works by J.S.
 Bach, Telemann, Manfredini, Purcell and other Renaissance and Baroque masters.
 Period instruments include: violas da gamba, recorders, archlute, baroque flute, baroque oboe, harpsichord and chamber organ.

 Participation in scheduled concerts is required of all members of the ensemble.
 However, the degree of involvement in the concerts will vary.
 Beginners will not be expected to have as significant a role as more experienced Early Music students and performers.

 What is a "Collegium Musicum?"

-Directed by Matthew Steel, the Collegium Musicum is the ensemble for early music at Western Michigan University.
+The Collegium Musicum is the ensemble for early music at Western Michigan University.
 This ensemble is devoted to the repertory of pre-Classical music (generally anything before the career of W.A.
 Mozart).
 Past programs have included music from 10th century liturgical dramas all the way up to late Baroque works of women composers.
-Recent works include cantatas by Buxtehude and Bach, selections from Biber's Vespers and madrigals by Lasso, Wilbye, Morely and Arcadelt.
+Recent works include cantatas by Buxtehude and Bach, selections from Biber's Vespers and madrigals by Lasso, Wilbye, Morley and Arcadelt.